Wendlereis/docs/README.md

-# Resources 🗃
+# Docs 🗃

-This is a resources repository.
 In this repository you'll find some documentation of classes and courses that I attended.

 ## Table of contents